StiftsEU/json-rpc-client/.github/README.md

 - The client supports working with request and response HTTP headers.
 - The client supports `gzip`, `DEFLATE`, and `Brotli` response encodings.
 - The client supports usage of a custom HTTP message invoker.

-### Characteristics

-- The client provides only low-level API for batch requests.
+- The client provides low-level API for batch requests.
 - The client uses an UUID string as a message identifier by default.
 - The client does not verify the `Content-Length` header.
-- The `Brotli` response encoding support is available only for .NET Core 2.1 and higher.

-### Usage Examples
+## Code Examples

 Retrieving API key usage information for the [RANDOM.ORG](https://api.random.org/json-rpc/2) service:
 ```cs